 Place a Dutch oven over medium heat and add a little olive oil followed by the bacon.
 Cook the bacon until the fat is rendered and the bacon pieces become crispy, about 5 minutes.
 Remove the bacon from the Dutch oven using a slotted spoon, making sure the bacon fat remains in the Dutch oven.
 Reserve the bacon pieces in a bowl.

 Now brown the chicken in batches.
-Place each batch of chicken thighs skin side down in the Dutch oven and allow it to braise for about 5 minutes, until the skin browns nicely.
+Place each batch of chicken thighs skin side down in the Dutch oven and allow it to braise for about 3-5 minutes, until the skin browns nicely.
 Flip the thighs and braise again for an additional 3-5 minutes, until the reverse side browns.
 Reserve the chicken thighs on a plate.
 Repeat this for each batch until all of the chicken is braised.

 When the stew is done, remove the Dutch oven from the oven and return to a burner over low heat.
-Carefully remove the thyme sprigs from the stew and discard them.
-Remove the chicken thighs and reserve on a plate or bowl.
-Add the roux and stir to combine it with the stew.
-Once the roux has fully combined into the stew, add
+Carefully remove the thyme sprigs and bay leaves from the stew and discard them.
+Remove the chicken thighs and reserve on a plate.
+Add the Beurre Manie and whisk to fully combine it with the stew.
+Once the roux has fully combined into the stew, add the mushrooms and bacon pieces.
+Stir to combine.
+Allow the stew to cook for an additional 4-5 minutes, until it has thickened.
+Return the chicken to the Dutch oven and allow to cook for 2-3 minutes more to rewarm the chicken.

-the mushrooms and Pearl onions.
+When the stew is done, remove the Dutch oven from the oven and return to a burner over low heat.
+Carefully remove the thyme sprigs and bay leaves from the stew and discard them.
+Remove the chicken thighs and reserve on a plate.
+Add the Beurre Manie and whisk to fully combine it with the stew.
+Once the roux has fully combined into the stew, add the mushrooms and bacon pieces.
 Stir to combine.
 Allow the stew to cook for an additional 4-5 minutes, until it has thickened.
 Return the chicken to the Dutch oven and allow to cook for 2-3 minutes more to rewarm the chicken.